History of computing in the Soviet Union: Post-Stalin era

 At that time, ALGOL was the most common programming language in Soviet computing centers.
 ALGOL 60 was used with a number of domestic variants, including ALGAMS, MALGOL and Alpha.
 ALGOL remained the most popular language for university instruction into the 1970s.

 The MINSK-2 was a solid-state digital computer that went into production in 1962, and the Central Intelligence Agency attempted to obtain a model.
 The BESM-6, introduced in 1965, performed at about 800 KIPS on the Gibson Mix benchmark—ten times greater than any other serially-produced Soviet computer of the period, and similar in performance to the CDC 3600.
 From 1968 to 1987, 355 BESM-6 units were produced.
 With instruction pipelining, memory interleaving and virtual address translation, the BESM-6 was advanced for the era; however, it was less well known at the time than the MESM.

 The Ministry of the Electronics Industry was established in 1965, ending the Ministry of Radio Technology's primacy in computer production.
 The following year, the Soviet Union signed a cooperation agreement with France to share research in the computing field after the United States prevented France from purchasing a CDC 6600 mainframe.
 In 1967, the Unified System of Electronic Computers project was launched to create a general-purpose computer with the other Comecon countries.

-Soyuz 7K-L1 was the first Soviet piloted spacecraft with an onboard digital computer, the Argon-11S.
+Soyuz 7K-L1 was the first Soviet-piloted spacecraft with an onboard digital computer, the Argon-11S.
 Construction of the Argon-11S was completed in 1968 by the Scientific Research Institute of Electronic Machinery.
-According to Piers Bizony, lack of computing power was a factor in the failure of the Soviet manned lunar program.
+According to Piers Bizony, lack of computing power was a factor in the failure of the Soviet crewed lunar programs.

 Semiconductor industry

 The Soviets realized the strategic implications of semiconductors already in the late 1950s, and new facilities were set up to manufacture them in cities like Leningrad and Riga.
 Soviet scientists took advantage of student exchange agreements with the US to study the technology, attending lectures by pioneers of the field such as William Shockley.
 The first Soviet integrated circuit was produced in 1962, under the direction of Yuri Osokin.

 Joel Barr, an American-born Soviet spy who had previously infiltrated US-based technology companies, successfully lobbied Khrushchev to build a new city devoted to the production of semiconductors.
 The new city was given the name of Zelenograd.

 As a local semiconductor industry began to develop in the 1960s, Soviet scientists were increasingly ordered to copy Western designs (such as the Texas Instruments SN-51) without any changes.
-In hindsight, the historian Chris Miller regards the approach as poorly suited to the fast-evolving world of chip manufacturing, which continued to change due to Moore's Law.
+In hindsight, the approach was poorly suited to the fast-evolving world of chip manufacturing, which continued to change according to Moore's Law.